khasimhk/Pictureshaingapp/README.md

 To run the project

-npm install
+npm install,
-npm start
+npm start,
-Use postman to hit the api's
+Use postman to hit the api's.